istio/istio/pilot/doc/testing.md

 ## Integration tests

 Istio Manager runs end-to-end tests as part of the presubmit check.
 The test driver is a [Golang program](../test/integration) that creates a temporary namespace, deploys Istio components, send requests from apps in the cluster, and checks that traffic obeys the desired routing policies.
 The end-to-end test is entirely hermetic: test applications and Istio Manager docker images are generated on each run.
-This means you need to have a docker registry to host your images, which then needs to be passed with `-h` flag.
+This means you need to have a docker registry to host your images, which then needs to be passed with `-hub` flag.
 The test driver is invoked using [the e2e script](../bin/e2e.sh).

 ## Docker images